nus-cs2113-AY2021S2/ip/docs/README.md

 ## Features

-> This section introduces usage and input/output format of each one of the
+This section introduces the usage and input/output format of each one of the available commands.
-> available commands.
 Here are some notions used for this section:

->
-> - Words in `<>`: These are compousory parameters you must provide.
-For example, for
->   `todo <TASK DESCRIPTION>`, `todo buy food` would be a valid input, while `todo` is not, since
->   the description part is missing.
+- Words in `<>`: These are compulsory parameters you must provide.
+For example, for `todo <TASK DESCRIPTION>`, `todo buy food` would be valid input, while `todo` would not, since the description part is missing.
-> - Words in `[]`: These are optional parameters you may provide, but is not a "MUST".
-Not providing
->   them is also a valid syntax and the program will accepts either one.
+- Words in `[]`: These are optional parameters you may provide, but is not a "MUST".
+Not providing them is also a valid syntax and the program will accept either one.
-> - Words not in any brackets: **Exact** words must be used for input.
-For example, for
->   `done <INDEX>`, `done 1` is valid while `doneat 1` is not valid.
+- Words not in any brackets: **Exact** words must be used for input.
+For example, for `done <INDEX>`, `done 1` is valid while `doneat 1` is not valid.

->
-> Some parameters have additional constraints, such as only integers are accepted.
-This
-> will be stated clearly below.
+Some parameters have additional constraints, such as only integers are accepted.
+This will be stated clearly below.

->
-> For sample input/output (I/O), lines with indentation and wrapped in two long lines are
-> outputs.
-The remaining lines are input lines.
+For sample input/output (I/O), lines with indentation and wrapped in two long lines are outputs.
+The remaining lines are the input lines.

->
-> Commands are case sensitive.
+Commands are case sensitive.

 ### Add "ToDo" Task: `todo`